-Yellow buses are a good option to travel to areas that are not accessible by metro, namely Belém and Ajuda, Alfama, or Estrela.
-The bus network is operated by Carris.
+Yellow buses are a good option to travel to areas that are not accessible by metro or tram.
+The bus network is also operated by Carris.
 The service runs generally from 5am to 11pm.

 Here are some useful bus routes to travel around Lisbon and visit the main attractions: